81 UK Small Business Statistics (Updated 2024)

 UK Business Population

-There were estimated to be 5.6 million private sector businesses in the UK in 2023 (down 7.1% from 2020).
+There were estimated to be 5.6 million private sector companies in the UK in 2023 (down 7.1% from 2020).
 This is almost entirely (99.9%) comprised of small and medium-sized businesses – and is responsible for generating 52.5% of the total turnover.

-Businesses with no employees account for just 3.84% of all employees but generated 7.38% of all turnover.
+Firms with no employees account for just 3.84% of all employees but generated 7.38% of all turnover.

 The average turnover of all UK businesses at the start of 2024 was up 6.9% on 2022 (£806,381).
 Some regions saw higher rates of turnover (with London having the highest rate of £86 billion).
 However, every region in the UK saw annual average turnover increase in 2023.
 In regions with relatively low average turnover (Wales, Scotland, Northern Ireland, South West, North East, and Yorkshire), turnover growth is as high as 10% since 2022.